crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.4.0: Resolved a bug in the firewall and other compatibility issues.
-See changelog for full details.
+* 5.4.2: Added the ability to enforce checking passwords against the HIBP API and upgrade all unsafe HTTP calls on the site.
+Various tweaks and fixes.
 A recommended update for all.